pablitovicente/nats-kv-demos/README.md

 ## How to run?

-- Start a process `pm2 start --name producer producer.mjs`
+- Start a producer `pm2 start --name producer producer.mjs` (will generate key/value pairs as fast as possible)
 - Start a watcher `node consumer.mjs`
-- Scale the producer to several instances `pm2 scale producer 60`
+- Scale the producer to several instances `pm2 scale producer 20`
+- Start a producer that connects using WebSockets `pm2 start --name wsproducer websocket-producer.mjs` (will generate key/value pairs as fast as possible only difference is that it uses WebSocket for transport)
+- Alternatively also scale this producer `pm2 scale wsproducer 20`

 ## Gotchas